Drougnov/Appvilla/readme.md

 ## Acknowledgments

 If you have any suggestions following this project or anything else, please let me know.
 Have a good day :)

+### Note

+The first uploaded Appvilla repository had a git issue of 'git:fatal:cannot resolve HEAD'.
+This is the copy paste of that repository